 Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu.
 Length 62"

-Wedding furisode of this type (strictly speaking this one is an hon-furisode for a bride rather than a more traditional kakeshita, a plain kimono designed to always be worn under a second layer such as a padded and embroidered uchikake, or a damask Shinto shiromuku, but wedding kimono are often lumped together in name) are often richly decorated with every possible technique.
-This is a very soft chirimen silk with no loss of color and clean, clear yuzen (a hand-painted holdout-dying technique).
-Almost all of the kinkoma (gold couching) had to be reattached, and a small tear was professionally repaired at some point (they're generally in one of two places; to the front a few inches up, where the foot may trap the kimono when standing, and at the same height to the rear, where stepping back into a trailing hem is always risky!).
+Wedding furisode of this type (this is an hon-furisode, or O-furisode, for a bride rather than a more traditional kakeshita, a plain kimono designed to always be worn under a second layer such as a padded and embroidered uchikake, or a damask Shinto shiromuku) are often richly decorated with every possible technique.
+This is a very soft chirimen silk with no loss of color and clean, clear yuzen work (a time consuming and highly skilled technique which creates holdout areas within a background colour which are then hand-painted into).
+Almost all of the kinkoma (gold couching) had to be reattached, and a small tear close to the rear hem was professionally repaired at some point (they're generally in one of two places; to the front a few inches up, where the foot may trap the kimono when standing, and at the same height to the rear, where stepping back into a trailing hem is always risky!).

-There's also some fine hand embroidery of a type known as hira-nui worked exclusively on the cranes themselves, to give them an almost three-dimensional quality which lifts them from the background.
+There's also some fine hand embroidery of a type known as hira-nui worked exclusively on the cranes themselves, to give them an almost three-dimensional quality which lifts each individual feather from the background.
 Because cranes are believed to mate for life they're considered auspicious symbols, and grace most wedding kimono.

 Both hem and sleeves have midweight fukiwata (padding).
 The hakkake is also full yuzen, and of course given its age, this kimono has a deep red lining which is considered lucky ( in warding off evil spirits ) for the bride.
 Sourced in Osaka, Japan.

-Antique chirimen silk irotomesode/kakeshita with yuzen and embroidery.
+Antique chirimen silk homongi with yuzen and embroidery.
 Length: 59.5"

 This is a much older piece than the one above, as evidenced by the fact that it is hand spun and hand woven, with the softness of feel and drape which this encompasses.
-The placement and choice of the mirror design means that it could possibly have been a kakeshita at one point, then had its sleeves shortened to a married woman's length after its wedding debut, as was generally done at the time.
+The placement and choice of the mirror design means that it could have originally been a wedding hon-furisode which had its sleeves shortened to a married woman's length after its wedding debut, as was generally done at the time.
 In this case the length of the sleeves, as well as the mirror design, locks the alteration down to early Taisho at the very latest.

 The quality and subtlety of the hand painting on the yuzen areas is outstanding, particularly the turtles and cranes, as seen